-- You feel pride that the work you do benefits your Community or society in some way, large or small
+- You feel pride that the work you do benefits your community or society in some way, large or small

-- The work makes adequate use of the skills you have to offer, and attracts your interest
+- The work makes adequate use of the skills you have to offer and attracts your interest

 5. Negative Space

 Your life stacks up the same way.
-The negative space in between your work and projects and activities isn’t just a bunch of annoying cracks that you couldn’t fit more bricks into; it’s supposed to be there.
+The negative space between your work and projects and activities isn’t just a bunch of annoying cracks you couldn’t fit more bricks into; it’s supposed to be there.
 It’s the mortar.

 A happy and fulfilling life has many beautiful things.
 And it also has space in between them.

 I’ve said it before, and it bears repeating.
-Self respect is so much more than outward confidence.
+Self-respect is so much more than outward confidence.
 It is a tool that helps you keep your choices, words, and actions in tight synchronicity with your innermost values.

 7. A Positive Outlook

-Optimism is not just about silver linings, smiling through pain, and looking on the bright side.
+Optimism is not just about silver linings, smiling through the pain, and looking on the bright side.
 It’s not about pretending to be happy when you’re feeling down.
 It’s much more than that.
 You don’t need to ignore sadness, anger, and struggle to consider yourself an optimist.

-True leadership is being a living example of your ideals and offering others a guiding influence through your words and actions.
+Authentic leadership is being a living example of your ideals and offering others a guiding influence through your words and actions.